qarmin/czkawka/README.md

   - Selection of records(don't know how to do this)
   - Popups
   - Choosing directories(include, excluded)
+  - Popup with type type of deleted records
+- Orbtk GUI
+  - Basic selecting included and excluded folders
+  -

 ## Usage and requirements
 Rustc 1.46 works fine(not sure about a minimal version)